Doug-Pardee/LightZombie/dcraw/Mac/README.markdown

 New builds initially go into the 'Unstable' branch.
 If no problems turn up after a reasonable amount of time, they'll be merged into the 'master' branch.

+## License

+dcraw is licensed under GPL (the GNU General Public License).
+See the comments at the beginning of the dcraw.c source code for details.